Pineapple for Weight Loss (How This Tropical Fruit Can Shape Your Diet)

 The natural sugars and hydration provided by a cup of pineapple make it the perfect snack after a long gym session.
 It can also help prevent inflammation of connective tissues, joints, and muscles to reduce soreness after a workout.

-Protein is one of the most important macronutrients when following a workout regime or weight loss program.
+When pursuing a workout plan or undertaking a weight loss regimen, protein plays a vital role as one of the most important macronutrients.
 Without adequate protein, the body may burn away muscle rather than fat.

 2. Helps With the Digestion

-Pineapple has around 13 grams of fiber per whole fruit, and eating enough fiber helps improve the health of the digestive tract because it’s a natural laxative.[1]
+Pineapple has around 13 grams of fiber per whole fruit, and eating enough fiber helps improve the health of the digestive tract because it’s a natural laxative.2

 According to the FDA men should try to eat at least 30 grams of fiber every day and women at least 20 grams.
 This means that one whole pineapple is around half of the recommended daily fiber for many adults.

-When the digestive system can’t metabolize energy efficiently, the body tries to store fat for energy.
-[2] This is why proper digestion is key to losing weight.
+When the digestive system can’t metabolize energy efficiently, the body tries to store fat for energy.3 This is why proper digestion is key to losing weight.

 3. Helps With Inflammation

-Inflammation is the root of many ailments, and it can even make the pounds stay on for longer when trying to lose them [4].
-Pineapple has anti-inflammatory benefits that aid weight loss.
+Inflammation is the root of many ailments, and it can even make the pounds stay on for longer when trying to lose them.4 Pineapple has anti-inflammatory benefits that aid weight loss.

 Bromelain is the key nutrient in pineapple that helps with inflammation the most.
-This enzyme is a natural pain reliever that reduces swelling [5].
-This is beneficial both for gut health and recovering from workouts faster.
+This enzyme is a natural pain reliever that reduces swelling.5 This is beneficial both for gut health and recovering from workouts faster.

 When the digestive system is inflamed, it may not be able to break down nutrients as well as it should.
 Eating an anti-inflammatory diet helps the body metabolize nutrients efficiently for maximum weight loss results.